OpenLineage/OpenLineage/proxy/fluentd/README.md

 ## Why are Fluentd and Openlineage a perfect match?

-**Fluentd support is experimental and could be changed or removed in future releases.**
+**Fluentd support is experimental and could be changed or removed in a future release.**

-Modern data collectors (Fluentd, Logstash, Vector etc.) can be extremely useful when designing production-grade architectures for processing Openlineage events.
+Modern data collectors (Fluentd, Logstash, Vector, etc.) can be extremely useful when designing production-grade architectures for processing Openlineage events.

 They can be used for features such as: